tsukuba-mas/soba/docs/options.md

 However, **it is strongly recommended to specify all of the parameters via command line and not to use the default values**.
 This is useful to understand the conditions of your experiments and reproduce the results.

-## Preliminalies
+## Preliminaries
-To make the descripton simpler, following notations and words are used in the following section:
+To make the description simpler, following notations and words are used in the following section:

 - $A$ is the (finite) set of agents
 - $E(\subseteq A\times A)$ is the set of directed edge